 When the foot was found between two beams in the dining room wall, Maine State Pathologist Irving Goodoff of Waterville, sent it to a Boston lab for analysis.
-According to newspaper accounts from the time, it had been amputated from a 5-month-old child in a surgical procedure around 1900.
+According to contemporary newspaper accounts, the appendage had been amputated from a 5-month-old child in a surgical procedure around 1900.
 The tiny bones in the wall with the foot belonged to some sort of animal, according to the report.
-The newspaper also revealed that a doctor lived in the house around the time the foot was amputated.
+The newspaper also revealed that a doctor lived in the house around the time the foot was removed.

-The witch’s grave.
+The Witch’s Grave.
 Mary Nasson is buried in a beautiful old cemetery with a gorgeous, ornate headstone marking her final resting spot at the Old York Burying Ground.
-She died in 1774 and has been dogged for decades by rumors that she was a witch.
-According to legend, a long stone covering the length of her body was placed there to keep her from rising in the night and her grave is said to be haunted.
+She died in 1774 and has been dogged for decades by rumors she was a witch.
+According to legend, a long stone covering the length of her body was placed atop her grave to prevent her rising in the night and it is claimed her final resting place is haunted.
 The people at the Old York Historical Society have gone to great lengths to dispel these rumors, nevertheless, they offer tours of haunted places on Halloween that include the “much-maligned” grave of Mary Nasson.

-Drink with a dead patriot.
-Located on Pascal Avenue near picturesque Rockport Harbor, the Goose River Bridge is said to be haunted by William Richardson, a town resident who lived around the time of the Revolutionary War.
+Drink with a Dead Patriot.
+Located on Pascal Avenue near picturesque Rockport Harbor, the Goose River Bridge is rumored to be haunted by William Richardson, a town resident who lived around the time of the Revolutionary War.
 There are at least two different stories concerning his death.
-The first is that British sympathizers murdered Richardson in 1783 because they were enraged by his drunken celebration of the American victory.
+The first is that British sympathizers murdered him in 1783 because they were enraged by his drunken celebration of the American victory.
 The second is that he got so drunk celebrating the American victory that he fell from the bridge to his death.
 Either way, Richardson’s ghost still haunts the area, offering pitchers of ale to those hanging around the location after dark.

 Phantom Dog of Loon Pond.
 Legend has it that a spectral three-legged dog roams the shore of this pond in Acton.
 The ghost dog, a husky, typically appears around midnight.